Hnizna

 The view from Bavoriv to Hnizna.

 Hnizna (Гнізна) is a river in Ukraine which flows within the Ternopil Raion of Ternopil Oblast.

 Details

 It is the left tributary of the river Seret from the Dniester basin.
 The main tributary is the Hnizdechna (right).

-It is 81 km long and covers an area of 1110 km^{2}.
+It is 81 km long and covers an area of 1,110 km2.
 Leakage to the northwest of Shymkivtsi of the Ternopil Raion.
-In 1954, a hydrological post was established near Plebanivka of the Ternopil Raion.
+In 1954, a hydrological post was established near Plebanivka in the Ternopil Raion.

-On the river banks are the cities of Zbarazh and Terebovlia, the town of Velyki Birky, and the villages of Krasnosiltsi, Malyi Hlybochok, Zaluzhzhia, Chernykhivtsi, Stupky, Tovstoluh, Smolianka, and Skomorokhy of the Ternopil Raion.
+On the river banks are the cities of Zbarazh and Terebovlia, the town of Velyki Birky, and the villages of Krasnosiltsi, Malyi Hlybochok, Zaluzhzhia, Chernykhivtsi, Stupky, Tovstoluh, Smolianka, and Skomorokhy in the Ternopil Raion.